CodeYourFuture/CYF-PD/content/blocks/using-the-slack-app/readme.md

 description: In this session we will practice using Slack in the cohort.
 modules: Fundamentals
 week: "2"
-skills: ["Professional Basics"]
+skills:
+  - Professional Basics
 objectives:
   - Actively use Slack 3 times per week to work with peers and community + Reply to one question a week on any public CYF Slack channels.
-time: 5
+time: 45
-prep: Everyone has to have their laptops up and running and connected to the internet.
+prep: Everyone must have their laptops up and running and connected to the internet.
 introduction: >-
   Slack is a collaboration platform that enables efficient team communication, file sharing, and integration with various tools.